pastukhov/usvwatcher/Readme.md

 Simple Monitor for waveshare ups hat
 ====================================

+## This fork is adopted to run as a docker container

 A service that will check the status of an [waveshare ups hat](https://www.waveshare.com/wiki/UPS_HAT) and provide this at a rest API.
 It is using the [waveshare example code](https://www.waveshare.com/w/upload/d/d9/UPS_HAT.7z).